MollyPalko/subtitle-studytool/README.md

 # 🗂️ Korean Subtitles Linguistic Database (v0.1)

-This project is a proof-of-concept pipeline and database for processing Korean subtitle files (`.srt`) into a structured format suitable for linguistic analysis.
+This project is a pipeline and database for processing Korean subtitle files (`.srt`) into a structured format suitable for linguistic analysis.
 The system uses part-of-speech tagging via KoNLPy and stores both raw and processed token data in an SQLite database.
 The eventual goal is to facilitate research in Korean lexical, morphological, and syntactic structures using naturally occurring subtitle data from dramas and YouTube videos.

 ---